-Best grown in humusy, organically rich, acidic, medium moisture, well-drained soils in full sun to part shade.
+Best grown in organically rich, slightly acidic, medium moisture, well-drained soil in full sun to part shade.
 In St. Louis, Japanese pieris doesn’t seem to perform well in most locations.
-Summer foliage decline and reduced vigor often result in weakened plants that may succumb to harsh winters.
-It grows best in locations sheltered from wind with part afternoon shade.
+Summer foliage decline and reduced vigor results in weakened plants that may succumb to a harsh winter.
+It grows best in locations sheltered from wind with some afternoon shade.
 Remove spent flowers immediately after bloom.

-Dieback and leaf spot are occasional problems.
-Lace bug infestations can be a serious problem, particularly in the eastern U.S. Watch for mites, nematodes and scale.
+Dieback (phytophthora) and leaf spot are occasional problems.
+Lace bug infections can be a serious problem, particularly in the eastern U.S. Watch for mites, nematodes and scale.

 This cultivar is ideal for foundations and foreground placements in the shrub border.
 Also effective in open woodland areas.
 Effective when mixed with other broadleaf evergreens.
 May be massed, grouped or grown as small specimens.